csc-training/summerschool/hybrid/docs/05-mpi-threads.md

 # Multiple thread communication

-- Hybrid programming is relatively straightforward in cases where communication is by only single thread at time
+- Hybrid programming is relatively straightforward in cases where communication is done by only a single thread at a time
 - With the so called multiple mode all threads can make MPI calls independently